urboob21/urboob21.github.io/content/posts/cpp-learn.md

 ## 12. Compound Types: References and Pointers
+- `Compound data types` (also called composite data type) are data types that can be constructed from fundamental data types (or other compound data types).
+-
 ### 12.1. lvalues and rvalues
 - `lvalues` is an expression that evaluates to an identifiable object or function (or bit-field).
-Can be accessed via an identifier, reference, or pointer, and typically have a lifetime longer than a single expression or statement.
+Can be accessed via an identifier, reference, or pointer, and typically have a lifetime longer than a single `expression` or `statement`.
 - `rvalues` is an expression that evaluate to a value.
 Only exist within the scope of the expression in which they are used.
 - `lvalues` can be used anywhere an `rvalue` is expected.
 - An **assignment operation** requires its `left` operand to be a modifiable `lvalue` expression.
 And its `right` operand to be a `rvalue` expression.

 ### 12.2.
 References
-- `references` is an alias for an existing object/function.
+- **references** is an alias for an existing object/function.
+  - Declared as `<type>& reference_name`
   - Any operation on the reference is applied to the object being referenced.
   - All references must be initialized.
   - Cannot be reseated.
   - They aren't objects
   - Can only accept modifiable lvalue arguments (const or non-const)

-- `pass-by-reference` allows us:
+- **pass-by-reference** allows us:
   - to pass arguments to a function without making copies of those arguments each time the function is called. (class types)
   - to change the value of an argument

-- `pass-by-const-reference` guaranteeing that the function can not change the value being referenced.
+- **pass-by-const-reference** guaranteeing that the function can not change the value being referenced.
-- `lvalue-reference` just a reference for an existing lvalue.
+- **lvalue-reference** just a reference for an existing lvalue.
-- `lvalue-reference-types` determines what type of object it can reference by using a single ampersand  `<type>&` .
+- **lvalue-reference-types** determines what type of object it can reference by using a single ampersand  `<type>&` .
-- `lvalue-reference-variable` is a variable that acts as a reference to an lvalue.
+- **lvalue-reference-variable** is a variable that acts as a reference to an lvalue.
-- `lvalue-reference-to-const` can bind with const or non-const objects.
+- **lvalue-reference-to-const** can bind with const or non-const objects. `const <type>& name`

 - E.g.
 ```cpp